 In selecting candidates to recommend to our Board as trustee nominees, the Nominating and Corporate Governance Committee looks at a number of attributes and criteria, including experience, skills, expertise, diversity of experience, personal and professional integrity, character, business judgment, time availability in light of other commitments, dedication, conflicts of interest and such other relevant factors that the Nominating and Corporate Governance Committee considers appropriate in the context of the needs of the Board.
+The Nominating and Corporate Governance Committee views diversity as a positive factor in considering director candidates, but it does not have a formal policy about diversity of board members, and neither includes nor excludes any candidate from consideration solely based on the candidate's diversity traits.
 In assessing the needs of the Board, the Nominating and Corporate Governance Committee and our Board review and consider from time to time the requisite skills and characteristics of individual trustees as well as the composition of the Board as a whole.
 After completing its evaluation of individual trustee nominees and our Board as a whole, our Board concluded that the seven nominees for trustee named in this Proxy Statement collectively have the experience, qualifications, attributes and skills to effectively oversee the management of our Company, including a high degree of personal and professional integrity, an ability to exercise sound business judgment on a broad range of issues, sufficient experience and background to have an appreciation of the issues facing our Company, a willingness to devote the necessary time to Board duties, a commitment to representing the best interests of the Company and its shareholders and a dedication to enhancing shareholder value.